ISO 27001 Competence

 What is ISO 27001 Clause 7.2?

-ISO 27001 competence is about ensuring you have the skills and experience to run the information security management system.
+ISO 27001 competence is ensuring you have the skills and experience to run the information security management system.

 What is does it mean?
 It means you have people on the team when we’re running your information security management system (ISMS) that know how to run the management system.